Office of Admissions

 - Submit a copy of the DD-214 (if a veteran).

-- Submit a completed Mature Student Supplemental Information Form.
-You can get a copy by contacting the Office of Admissions at (936) 468-2504.
+- Submit a completed Mature Student Supplemental Information Form, which is available on the admissions website.
 Additional documentation indicating probability of success in college may be required.

 - Mature students are subject to all applicable Texas Success Initiative requirements.